Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

 ## Executive Summary

 Customers often purchase complementary products in a single order.
 Forgetting to include relevant accompaniments can leave other items temporarily inoperable or unenjoyable, decreasing satisfaction and necessitating a last-minute purchase of the missing items.
-Fortunately, relevant products can be suggested to customers based on their other intended purchases using co-occurence patterns learned from sales transaction data.
+Fortunately, relevant products can be suggested to customers based on their other intended purchases using co-occurrence patterns learned from sales transaction data.
 These "frequently bought together" product suggestions drive both revenue and customer satisfaction.

 Unlike product recommendations based on long-term user characteristics like past purchases and demographics, "frequently bought together" suggestions are personalized using a user's very recent shopping behavior, viz., which items are currently in their shopping cart.
 (Historical user-specific features are less informative when predicting forgotten products in the current transaction.)
 Many online retailers display both types of product suggestions to consumers because they satisfy complementary goals.